-ALE services an intercontinental air bridge between Punta Arenas, Chile and the Ellsworth Mountains, West Antarctica.
-Weekly, scheduled passenger and cargo flights run from November through January, using an Ilyushin IL-76 TD transport aircraft with a flight time of 4 1/4 hours.
+ALE provides an intercontinental air bridge between South America and the Ellsworth Mountains, West Antarctica.
+ALE operates approx. weekly passenger flights from November through January and cargo flights as needed.
+Flight time is 4 1/4 hours.

-All flights depart from Presidente Carlos Ibañez del Campo airport (PUQ/SCCI) in Punta Arenas and land at Union Glacier ice runway (SCGC).
-Flights hold 60 passengers or two shipping containers volume of cargo, with a total capacity of 17,500 kg.
-Dedicated flights can be arranged for large groups of passengers or cargo.
-All flights are weather dependent.
+Flights depart from Presidente Carlos Ibañez del Campo airport (PUQ/SCCI) in Punta Arenas, Chile and land at Union Glacier blue-ice runway (UGL/SCGC).
+Our commercial passenger jets carry 60 passengers.
+Our cargo aircraft can hold two shipping containers’ volume of cargo, with a total capacity of 17,500 kg.
+Dedicated cargo flights, private jet charters and airfield support can also be arranged.
+All flights are weather dependent (see Meteorology).

 The IL-76 was originally conceived for delivering heavy machinery to remote, poorly-serviced areas of the USSR.
 As such it needed to meet the requirements for a heavy-lift freighter with good speed and range, be able to operate from short and unprepared airstrips, and capable of coping with the worst weather conditions likely to be experienced in Siberia and the Soviet Union’s Arctic regions.